reissbaker/st4t3/README.md

 * When you create a new `Machine` instance, it checks for exhaustiveness at compile time: you can't accidentally forget to include a state that one of your other states needs to transition to.
-* Any method defined on *all* your states is callable from `machine.current()`.
-  You don't need any special type definitions to make this happen; it's automatically inferred.
 * A state can only transition to the states it names in its class definition.
   As a result, you have to use string literals &mdash; the compiler can't analyze dynamic strings passed in at runtime.
 That being said, this